crabbits/universal-react-stack/README.md

 ## Running

-To run the app locally, use `npm run start:dev` in the console.
+To run the app locally, use `npm run dev:start` in the console.
 Then navigate to `localhost:8080` in your browser.

 ## Testing